IAMLEGENDZ/archphone/README.md

 A project what aims to get GNOME Shell, Arch Linux and Wayland working on Android tablets/phones natively (no chroot)

-Current status: _Paused_
+Current status: __Researching and testing stuff__

-Updates: I don't have time to update(and research) :( I have school, social life and other stuff to deal with
+Updates: Got new phone and got bored so I decided to continue

 # Why?
 There is Ubuntu Touch already!
 Actually, Ubuntu Touch gave me an idea for this.